Skip to content

 Abhishek Singh

-Abhishek leads the team for labour regulations at Prosperiti.
-His work focuses on regulations related to occupational health and industrial relations, with efforts to liberalise limits on work hours, and women’s job choices and hours.
+Abhishek’s work focuses on regulations related to occupational health and industrial relations, with efforts to liberalise limits on work hours, and women’s job choices and hours.
 He also has experience with forest and fire safety regulations.
 Over the last three years, he has managed teams, engaged with government officials, and worked on legislative drafting.
 He graduated from Symbiosis Law School in 2021 with a consolidated honors degree in law and business administration.

 Medha Sehtia